 However, the survey, run by Farmers for Climate Action, did not ask any questions regarding the contribution of animal agriculture to climate change.
 While Farmers for Climate Action supports renewable energy, such as solar and wind power, it ignores the fact that animal agriculture is responsible for 50% of worldwide and Australian greenhouse gas emissions.

-As it says in the United Nation Food and Agricultural Organization's report Livestock's Long Shadow: "The livestock sector emerges as one of the top contributors to the most serious environmental problems, at every scale from local to global.
+As the United Nation's Food and Agriculture Organization has said in the report Livestock's Long Shadow: "The livestock sector emerges as one of the top contributors to the most serious environmental problems, at every scale from local to global.
 The findings of this report suggest that it should be a major policy focus when dealing with problems of land degradation, climate change and air pollution, water shortage and water pollution, and loss of biodiversity...
 The impact is so significant that it needs to be addressed with urgency."

 Farmers are right to be worried about the effects of climate change, but if they are serious about tackling this issue they must also do something about the huge negative impact caused by animal agriculture.